-Prior Written Authority must be sought before undertaking any activity outlined in these Bylaws.
+Prior Written Authority must be sought and obtained before undertaking any activity requiring written authority, as specified in these Bylaws, unless an agreed Authority Management Plan has been co-designed with Bay of Plenty Regional Council.

-- a.
-An application to the Council for written authority under these Bylaws will be made in writing. - b.
-Written authority under these Bylaws will be granted on such conditions, as the Council considers appropriate. - c.
-Every person to whom written authority is granted will produce that authority for inspection on request by the Council.
+- (a) An application to the Council for written authority under these Bylaws will be made in writing. - (b) Written authority under these Bylaws will be granted on such conditions as the Council considers appropriate. - (c) Every person to whom written authority is granted will produce that authority for inspection on request by the Council.